 Figure/Table legends

-Figure 1: Maximum likelihood phylogenetic tree of influenza A H1 viruses circulating in pigs..Sequences from pigs in European countries between January 2010 and December 2020 are coloured by genetic lineage as shown in the colour key, strains names with identical sequences are concatenated (n=1563).
-Variant strains, CVVs and human seasonal vaccine strains are included as reference strains (n=55).
+Figure 1: Maximum likelihood phylogenetic tree of influenza A H1 viruses circulating in pigs in Europe in 2010-2020.
+Sequences from pigs in European countries between January 2010 until December 2020 are coloured by genetic lineage as shown in the colour key, strains names with identical sequences are concatenated (n=1563).
+Variant strains, CVVs and human seasonal vaccine strains are included as reference strains and are coloured grey (n=55).
 The proportions of each lineage are plotted by country on a MicroReact geographical map and the frequency of each genetic lineage detected per year is shown on the timeline (n=1697).